SimLi1333/vidra/docs/docs/guides/infrahub.md

 This guide assumes you have a running Infrahub instance and the Vidra Operator installed in your Kubernetes cluster.
 If you haven't set up Infrahub yet, please refer to the [Infrahub installation guide](https://docs.infrahub.app/guides/installation).
 </Admonition>

-To use Infrahub, you need to define a schema resembling your resources (we created `Webserver` containing `Deployment`, `Service` and `Ingres` and `VirtualMachine`).
+To use Infrahub, you need to define a schema resembling your resources (we created `Webserver` containing `Deployment`, `Service` and `Ingres` and another one `VirtualMachine`).
 See the [Infrahub schema documentation](https://docs.infrahub.app/topics/schema) for more information.
+A example schema for a `Webserver` resource is provided undder https://infrahub-operator.github.io/vidra/guides/infrahub#example-schema-for-webserver.

 This guide will show you how to prepare Infrahub for use with the Vidra Operator on the example of a `Webserver` resource.